nuxeo/nuxeo/docker/README.md

 ## Run an Image

-For instance, to run a container derived from the the `nuxeo/nuxeo` image built locally, run:
+For instance, to run a container from the `nuxeo/nuxeo` image built locally, run:

 ```
 docker run -it -p 8080:8080 nuxeo/nuxeo:11.1-SNAPSHOT
 ```

-To pull the `nuxeo/nuxeo` image from our public Docker regsitry and run a container derived from it, run:
+To pull the `nuxeo/nuxeo` image from our public Docker regsitry and run a container from it, run:

 ```
 docker run -it -p 8080:8080 docker.packages.nuxeo.com/nuxeo/nuxeo:11.1-SNAPSHOT